jsonsolanki/terraform-aws-jenkins/README.md

-# AWS Services Deployed using Jenkins & Terraform
+# AWS Services Deploy using Jenkins & Terraform

 Deploying AWS Resources Using Terraform and Jenkins Pipeline with Existing Infrastructure on AWS